Short Doc Contest 2019 FAQ

 12. Can I shoot my video vertically?

 Yes, but we really wish you wouldn’t.
-We want to showcase the finalist and winning entries online and on TVO, where horizontal (also known as landscape) video looks best.
+We want to showcase the finalist and winning entries online at TVO.org and on the air on TVO, where horizontal (also known as landscape) video looks best.
 Don’t forget this if you’re using a smartphone to make your doc.

 Yes, but only if you obtain copyright clearance for this material.
 Read more about this in the rules and regulations.